This guide was written to help Linux users choose the best remote desktop app for usage with their Linux distro.

 Remmina is a native Linux app to connect to another computer with a remote desktop service.
 Remmina supports multiple network protocols such as RDP, VNC, SPICE, NX, XDMCP, and SSH within an integrated and consistent user interface.

 There are plenty of plugins and configurable features in Remmina that enable users to meet their individual needs.

 - Remote desktops with higher resolutions are scrollable/scalable in window and fullscreen mode.

 - Floating toolbar.

 - Maintain a list of remote desktop files for the most frequently used servers.

 - Viewport fullscreen mode: remote desktop automatically scrolls when the mouse moves over the screen edge.

-- Floating toolbar in fullscreen mode, allows you to switch between modes, toggle keyboard grabbing, minimize, etc.
+- The floating toolbar in fullscreen mode allows you to switch between modes, toggle keyboard grabbing, minimize, etc.